 What if my client has questions about switching their credentials?

 If you wish, you may direct your clients to contact us at that phone number for login migration help.
 We will answer the phones as “Online Payroll” but there may be instances where we must inform your clients during the call that they are moving to Intuit credentials, such as when they are trying to use a login that is already in the Intuit system.
-This phone number will be disabled on Friday, May 4th.

 Can we do this later?